Keith Mills: Loyalty cards

 Mills is chiefly known for inventing the Air Miles (in 1988) and Nectar Card (in 2002) loyalty card schemes.
 Similar "frequent flyer" schemes had been launched in the US in May 1981 by American Airlines and United Airlines.

 Air Miles

 Air Miles was set up in 1988 when Mills started the Loyalty Management Group, then known as Air Miles International Group BV.
 He had the idea in 1987 when working at his advertising agency, which had Shell and British Caledonian as clients who were looking to make the most of their customer base without devaluing the image of the products.
 People would buy Air Miles from Shell petrol to use on British Caledonian.
 He approached British Airways and they liked the idea.
-He then sold similar ideas in the United States and Canada, moving to the United States in 1990.
-In 1993, the US Air Miles system collapsed, costing him £15 million.
-In 1994, his 49% share of the scheme was sold to British Airways, although he still retains the intellectual property rights.
+He subsequently marketed comparable concepts in the United States and Canada, relocating to the United States in 1990.
+The US Air Miles system failed in 1993, resulting in a loss of £15 million for him.
+In 1994, he sold his 49% stake in the program to British Airways, but he continues to hold the intellectual property rights.